uob-coms20007/uob-coms20007.github.io/syntax/limits.md

 \newcommand{\orop}{\mathrel{\|}}
 $$

-# Limits in the Expressive Power of CFGs
+# Limits to the Expressive Power of CFGs

 In this lecture, I want to look briefly at the limitations of context-free grammars.
 I told you, in the first week, that grammars alone are not enough to describe the valid programs in a particular programming language.
 They cannot, for example, enforce that variables are declared before they are used, or (in general) ensure that programs are well-typed.
 In this lecture I aim to convince you of the first of these.